the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab6_cards/index.md

 ## [0] Deck of Cards API

 The API that we will use for today is called the Deck of Cards API.
 It is free, simple, and easy-to-use.

-Here is a link to the [API Documentation](https://www.deckofcardsapi.com/).
-You will need to reference this in today's lab.
+🌐 **Here is a link to the [Deck of Cards API Documentation](https://www.deckofcardsapi.com/).**

 ---